Valerie Huber

 Valerie Florine Huber (born 4 January 1996) is an Austrian actress and beauty pageant titleholder.
-Her recent role is Laura in Ein Schritt zum Abgrund (German adaption of Doctor Foster).
+Her recent role is Laura in Ein Schritt zum Abgrund (German adaptation of Doctor Foster).

 Biography

 Early life and career beginnings

-Valerie's childhood experiences is diverse as they moved in different places.
-As published in Miss Earth's website, Valerie was born in Vienna, Austria but her moved to Africa when she was 6 months old.
+Valerie's childhood experiences are diverse as they moved to different places.
+As published on Miss Earth's website, Valerie was born in Vienna, Austria, but she moved to Africa when she was 6 months old.
 She spent her first three years in Abidjan, Ivory Coast and four years in Kampala, Uganda, where her father worked for an international aid organization.
-When she turned seven years old, returned to Vienna.
+When she turned seven years old, she returned to Vienna.
 While in Vienna, she studied in a bilingual primary school and took part as one of the main cast in an Austrian TV series.
 Five years later, she and her family moved to Washington D.C., where she attended the German International School.
 After four years there, she entered a dual-language Gymnasium AHS Theodor Kramer Straße in Vienna, Austria.
 In 2014, she began a training program in drama at the Schauspielschule Krauss, which she completed in 2017.

-Her diverse experiences during her childhood days taught her a lot of lessons in life.
+Her diverse experiences during her childhood taught her a lot of lessons in life.
 She says, "All in all, I could not say I am a typical Austrian woman.
 No. I am a woman of the earth.
 A mixture of Austrian, African and American culture."

 In the 2021 Netflix series Kitz, she played the role of Instagram model Vanessa von Höhenfeldt.

 In January 2022, she became engaged to Paul Pizzera.

 Pageantry

 Miss Earth Austria

-Valerie joined in the Miss Earth Austria for 2014.
-She was included in the final six contestants that would compete for the title.
-She was able to beat other five contestants, thus, winning the crown for 2014.
+Valerie joined the Miss Earth Austria for 2014.
+She was included in the final six contestants who would compete for the title.
+She was able to beat the other five contestants, thus winning the crown for 2014.
 She succeeded Katia Wagner.